Newtown area graffiti and street art: King Street north and environs

 The upper section of the design remains largely unchanged from its original concept.
 A portion of left-hand-side of the mural was damaged by a 2011 fire that destroyed a temporary ticket booth set up nearby, but it was restored soon after.
 The lower part of the mural has gone through numerous changes since it was first painted.
 At the time the mural was created, there was a raised garden bed against the wall of the building and the shrubs planted there partially obscured the bottom section, which initially featured a painted collage of a group of people.
 The council cleared the vegetation soon after and the lower part of the mural soon began to be defaced, notably with racist graffiti, which Aiken and Pryor quickly painted over, sometimes with anti-racist slogans.
 Frustrated by criticism of the mural by Marrickville Council's Community Arts Officer of the time, Aiken then over-painted the figures with a quotation from the officer ("Murals are no longer a valid art form") in large white Gothic lettering.
 He subsequently repainted the entire bottom section with a Newtown "Declaration of Independence" that featured a large blank space and the invitation "Sign here".
 At some point after this was painted, the council removed the garden bed and the declaration was in turn replaced with the design that is still in place, a large representation of the Aboriginal flag.

-The Last Supper Mural on King St. is located opposite the intersection of Church St. Despite broad community acceptance of the mural and the general respect shown to it, the mural has recently been defaced by vandal taggers who climbed onto the roof of the building it is painted on (and many others in the vicinity) and who spray-painted tags on the top edge of the mural and many other buildings in the vicinity.
+The Last Supper Mural on King Street is located opposite the intersection of Church Street.
+Despite broad community acceptance of the mural and the general respect shown to it, the mural has recently been defaced by vandal taggers who climbed onto the roof of the building it is painted on (and many others in the vicinity) and who spray-painted tags on the top edge of the mural and many other buildings in the vicinity.

-The "Africa" mural in King St. was originally painted in the early 1990s.
+The "Africa" mural in King Street was originally painted in the early 1990s.
 The large work occupies the entire side wall of an African restaurant, located between the Newtown Mission and the Commonwealth Bank.
 The first version was reproduced from an old map printed by the Australian firm Chas.
 Scally & Co., most likely dating from the 1960s.
 The current version, painted over the original in the early 2000s, reflects the major changes in African political geography in the recent times.

-The "Eagle" mural is located in Wilson St., Newtown, on the rear wall of the Newtown Mission.
+The "Eagle" mural is located in Wilson Street on the rear wall of the Newtown Mission.
 The graphic style and content are very similar to the "Martin Luther King" mural and it is presumed to have been created by Andrew Aiken sometime in the early to mid-1990s.
 The lengthy Biblical quotation on the left-hand side of the mural is from the Book of Isaiah 40:28-31.